 Indicates New Matter

 Sponsors: Reps.
-Pope, McCoy, Rose, Simrill, Davis and McCravy
+Pope, McCoy, Rose, Simrill, Davis, McCravy and Ridgeway

 Document Path: l:\council\bills\agm\19529wab19.docx